Salpointe Catholic High School: Drama and theater

-Band and Orchestra
+Band and orchestra

-Salpointe also has a band and orchestra, which have, on multiple occasions, been featured on a local Tucson, Arizona based news station, for their weekly "wake up call".
+Salpointe also has a band and orchestra, which have, on multiple occasions, been featured on a local Tucson, Arizona-based news station, for their weekly "wake up call".
 In 2016, one of Salpointe's brass musicians, Alexander Melnychuck, was included as part of the GRAMMY Camp — Jazz Session and GRAMMY in the Schools Media Team.

-The Instrumental Music program has undergone changes since 2019 with the coming of new director, Jim Howell, Salpointe alumni of '91.
-The ensembles available to students include Jazz Band, a zero hour course dedicated to the history behind jazz as well as playing pieces from throughout the history of Jazz, and learning fundamental jazz theorems.
+The Instrumental Music program has undergone changes since 2019 with the coming of a new director, Jim Howell, Salpointe alumnus of 1991.
+The ensembles available to students include Jazz Band, a zero hour course dedicated to the history behind jazz as well as playing pieces from throughout the history of jazz, and learning fundamental jazz theorems.
 Drum Line, a class dedicated to the playing of marching-style drums that coincides with the Lancer Marching Band.
 In Drum Line, students learn drum rudiments, as well cadences in preparation for athletic events and assemblies.
 Concert Band, where students can learn music history and play exciting and challenging arrangements in the traditional concert-ensemble style.
 Orchestra, where students can play any of the traditional orchestral instruments and delve into the history behind each piece.
 Marching Band, an after school class period where students play their instruments to support the Salpointe sport teams, learn fundamentals of marching, and compete against other schools in Southern Arizona, all whilst excelling through and showcasing their musical talents.
 All performing music courses offered at Salpointe offer units in music theory, scale theory, and complex understandings of rhythm.

 Aspire Capital Project

-in 2019, Salpointe implemented the Aspire Capital Project, an 11 million dollar fundraising campaign with focuses on academics, arts, and athletics.
+in 2019, Salpointe implemented the Aspire Capital Project, an 11-million-dollar fundraising campaign with focuses on academics, arts, and athletics.